zootedme/zootedme.github.io/_posts/2021-07-05-8-legitimate-side-hustles-for-stay-at-home-moms.md

 **How to Start:**

 * Gather your supplies and begin to work.
-* Sell your crafts on an online marketplace such as Etsy or ebay.
+* Sell your crafts on an online marketplace such as Etsy or eBay.

 <br/><br/>

 > **Also Read: [Make Money On Fiverr.Com : A Beginners Guide](https://www.internetdailydeals.com/make-money-on-fiverr-com-a-beginners-guide/)**

 <br/><br/>

 ### **Work in the garden**

 <br/><br/>
 Make some additional money by helping people with their yards and gardens, especially if you're a gardener.
 Spend your free time outside, breathing in the fresh air and putting your green thumb to the test.
 Feel free to do this side hustle on weekends or whenever works best for you during the week.